Battle of Kallo: Spanish reaction

-Once Feipe da Silva learned about the loss of the forts, he requested assistance from the garrisons of Hulst and Zelzate, and sent a message to the cardinal-infante at his court at Brussels.
+Once Feipe da Silva learned about the loss of the forts, he requested assistance from the garrisons of Hulst and Zelzate, and sent a message to the Cardinal-Infante at his court at Brussels.
 Ferdinand, who was then following the operations around Saint-Omer, immediately took the road to Antwerp and instructed Esteban de Gamarra, adjudant to the Maestre de Campo general, the Count of Fontaines, to collect troops from the garrisons along the Demer river and Herentals to be dispatched to Antwerp, and also to urge the Marquis of Lede, governor of Limburg, to cross the Meuse with a number of Spanish foot companies.
 Other forces which were guarding the Flemish facade between Ghent and Hulst were also called.
-In the meantime, Count William, having been rebuffed at Saint-Marie, remained passive and limited his action to order his men to strengthen the positions which they had seized.
+In the meantime, Count William, having been rebuffed at Saint-Marie, remained passive and limited his action to ordering his men to strengthen the positions which they had seized.
 Frederick Henry, on the other hand, remained with the main army near Bergen op Zoom and sent two officers to inspect the positions of William's men.
 These were considered impregnable.

-On 15 July, with Ferdinand already in Antwerp, William noticed that the Spanish were gathering forces at Beveren and ordered a demi-lune between the forts of Kallo and Sint-Marie to be abandoned, as well as some trenches which the States' troops had dug in front of the latter fort.
+On 15 June, with Ferdinand already in Antwerp, William noticed that the Spanish were gathering forces at Beveren and ordered a demi-lune between the forts of Kallo and Sint-Marie to be abandoned, as well as some trenches which the States' troops had dug in front of the latter fort.
 That day a skirmish took place when the Count of Fontaines, who has assumed command of the troops at Beveren, lured William into an ambush.
 1,200 Dutch infantry and some cavalry made a sortie from their entrenchments to drive away the Spanish troops from a breastwork that they were building over the dike linking Kallo and Melsele.
-When the State's soldiers had distanced themselves from the fortifications, 9 companies of Spanish cavalry fell upon them and inflicted a number of casualties before Colonel Balfour came in relief ahead 400 foot soldiers armed with carbines and 4 cavalry companies.
+When the State's soldiers had distanced themselves from the fortifications, 9 companies of Spanish cavalry fell upon them and inflicted a number of casualties before Colonel Balfour came in relief with 400 foot soldiers armed with carbines and 4 cavalry companies.
 Count Maurice Frederick, William's only son and a Captain of the States Army, was killed in action by a sword thrust.

 After the skirmish, both troops remained at their positions, exchanging artillery fire.
-On 18 July, William sent his younger half-brother Henry, lieutenant-colonel of the Noord-Hollands Regiment, to ask the Prince of Orange for food and gunpowder, since his men were starting to run out of both.
+On 18 June, William sent his younger half-brother Henry, lieutenant-colonel of the Noord-Hollands Regiment, to ask the Prince of Orange for food and gunpowder, since his men were starting to run out of both.
 The same day, Ferdinand had finally gathered a sizeable army, including an Imperial infantry regiment under the Baron of Adelshofen, recently arrived from Luxemburg, and held a council in which it was decided to launch a three-pronged attack next evening to dislodge the Dutch and retake Kallo and Verrebroek.